Jet Schemes, Quantum Dilogarithm and Feigin-Stoyanovsky's Principal Subspaces: -identities from quiver representations

 and we are summing over all representations $\eta$ with $\overline{dim}(\eta)={\bf k}=(m,n)$.
 That means

 which is precisely formula (8) (we only have to rewrite $m-n_2=n_1$ and $n-n_2=n_3$, and use that summation variables are $m_{[1,1]}=n_1$, $m_{[1,2]}=n_2$ and $m_{[2,2]}=n_3$).

 \end{ex}

-Then we can prove the following: \begin{thm} The identities (\ref{Ram}) and (\ref{main4}) are equivalent for $A_{n}$ $(n\geq 2).$ \end{thm}
+Then we can prove the following: \begin{thm} The identities (\ref{Ram}) and (\ref{main4}) are equivalent for $n\geq 2$. \end{thm}

 \begin{proof}We have proved the equivalence for $A_{2}$.
-We assume the direction of $A_{n}$ quiver is always from left to right, i.e, .
-Because of the orientation, there is no pair with condition (3) in ${\rm codim}(\eta)$.
-Now we prove that these two identities are equivalent for $A_{n}$ $(n\geq 2)$ using induction.
-Assume that two identities are equivalent for $A_{n-1}.$ For the case of $A_{n}$, by identifying $m_{[i,j]}$ with $m_{i,j+1}$, and letting $m_{i,i+1}$ ($m_{[i,i]}$) be
+We assume the edges of the $A_{n}$ quiver are all oriented from left to right, i.e, .
+Because of the orientation, there is no pair with condition (3) appearing in the formula for ${\rm codim}(\eta)$.

+We will prove that these two $q$-series identities are equivalent using the induction on $n$.
+Assume that (\ref{Ram}) and (\ref{main4}) are equivalent for $A_{n-1}.$ For the case of $A_{n}$, by identifying $m_{[i,j]}$ with $m_{i,j+1}$, and letting $m_{i,i+1}$ (i.e. $m_{[i,i]}$) be

 it is enough to show that It is clear that we have the same terms involving $k_{i}k_{j}$ $(1\leq i\leq j\leq n)$ on both sides of (\ref{new}).
 Note that we also have 6 types of terms that involve Then we compute the coefficients of these terms for ${\rm codim}(\eta)$.